google/tcmalloc/docs/stats.md

 avoiding breaking them up.
 Since it is more elaborate code, it reports additional information.

+See the [Temeraire design doc](temeraire.md) for more complete information.

 ### Summary Statistics

 The initial set of statistics from the Huge Page Aware Allocator are similar to